The reference librarian should be at the very center of community life.

 It all begins with a directory of locally available activities and services, offered by nonprofit organizations, and managed by the public library.

-The directory is a lead-in – really this is about active relationships between nonprofit organizations, the local public library, and the community.
+The directory is just a lead-in – really it’s about relationships between nonprofit organizations, the local public library, and the community.

-This is also about personally connecting and resource management.
+This is about personal connections and resource management.

-The top connects people to resources, the bottom uses connection as a resource.
+One way connects people to resources, the other uses connection as a resource.

-All it takes is a shift in how information is managed.
+All it takes is a shift in how information is managed – just like relationships, resource management can be static or dynamic.

 Annual nonprofit festival